 Probably the most famous Japanese air war veteran of the Pacific, Saburo Sakai survived WWII with 64 confirmed aerial victories over US aircraft.
 His first actions, after Pearl Harbor, were in the Philippines and the Dutch East Indies.
 He shot down the first US bomber, a B-17E during the third day after the United States entered into WWII.
 He flew long-range missions from Rabaul to Guadalcanal before he moved to New Guinea, where he scored most of his 64 victories.

 He was seriously wounded in 1943 during an attack on a formation of Dauntless dive bombers; whereby, he lost his right eye.
 The backseat gunner in a Dauntless creased his skull with a round.
 A year later, he was back flying and shot down four more aircraft.
 He saw action over Iwo Jima.
 His last engagement was on August 17, 1945; two days after Japan surrendered to the Allied forces.

 In an act of chivalry, Sakai was ordered to shoot down any enemy aircraft during a bombing run of Java.
 Sakai encountered a civilian DC-4.
 He initially assumed important people were fleeing.
 He notices a woman and a child through the window, and decided not to shoot down the aircraft.
 He ordered the DC-4 pilot to continue on its course.
 Years later, he was interviewed by Dutch newspapermen regarding the event.

-On the left is a photo of Saburo Sakai.
+Above is a photo of Saburo Sakai.
 He became a historical advisor to the Microsoft, Inc., during the production of Combat Flight Simulator 2, died in Tokyo on September 22, 2000 at the age of 84.